 33:2 And he said, The Lord is come from Sina, and has appeared from Seir to us, and has hasted out of the mount of Pharan, with the ten thousands of Cades; on his right hand [were] his angels with him.

-This prophecy here tells about the three prophets Moses (Peace be upon him) “The LORD came from Sinai”, then Jesus (Peace be upon him) “and rose up from Seir unto them” then finally Muhammad (Peace be upon him) in the words in bold.
+This prophecy here tells about the three prophets; Moses (Peace be upon him) “The LORD came from Sinai”, then Jesus (Peace be upon him) “and rose up from Seir unto them”, then finally Muhammad ﷺ in the bolded words.

 Paran is Mecca

 Ishmael Lived in Paran

 Paran is Mecca not Sinai and it is where Ishmael (Peace be upon him) lived in as mentioned in Genesis: